Mashbrow/LOGIN-REST-API/README.md

 Puts:
 "/movie/&lt;movieid&gt;/&lt;rate&gt;": changes the rating for a given movie.

+## MOVIE2
+Folder containing the movie service.
+Port:3200
+Host: localhost
+Gets: Same as movie, but with the following gets added:
+"/help": gives you indications on how to use reco.
+"/reco": gives you a recommandation of what to do next.

 ## SHOWTIME
-Folder containing the Booking service.
+Folder containing the showtime service.
 Port:3202
 Host: localhost
 Gets: